aosbornee/DevOps-Work/interview-prep/Python-Interview-Questions.md

 #### Abstraction

-- focuses on hiding the internal implemtations of a process or method from the user
+- focuses on hiding the internal workings of a process or method from the user
 - This is achieved in python through using abstract classes and interfaces

 - An analogy would be where we click on a button to make coffee, we are unaware of the complexities